 Most times, each finish comes with its own set of recommended applications.
 And to be honest, no finish is necessarily better than the other.
 Here are the basics you should know concerning each standard finish along with a few recommendations for application.

 The gloss coated stocks reward users with some protection to wear and moisture.
 It also gives a beautiful shine.
-Glossy stocks also have a hand in lending an extra bit of sharpness, and contrast to the visual design of your business card.
+Glossy stocks also have a hand in lending an extra bit of sharpness and contrast to the visual design of your business card.
 They are perfect for those who love a business card with a modern appearance.
 You can get a gloss finish in thick or thin stock.

 Similar to gloss stocks, matte business card stocks are also coated for protection purposes.
 But in the other sense, they are far less reflective when compared to gloss-finished stocks.
 With matte-finished stocks, colors appear more subdued but also remain solid without the “washed out” look common on most inferior business cards.
 This also makes them an excellent option for easy reading.
-Although, they also feel a tad bit less slick, and offers a pleasant texture.
+Although, they also feel a tad bit less slick, and offer a pleasant texture.
 They are also high on classic designs and have a nice feel.
 But some protection is required

 UV / High Gloss Finishes